open-component-model/ocm/docs/names/accessmethods.md

 additional specification attributes required to finally identify the concrete access path to the artefact blob.

-For example, te access method `ociBlob` requires the OCI repository reference and the blob digests to be able to access the blob.
+For example, the access method `ociBlob` requires the OCI repository reference and the blob digest to be able to access the blob.

 Centrally defined access methods with their specification versions can be found [here](../formats/accessmethods/README.md).